bunqCommunity/bunqJSClient/README.md

 ## Examples
 There are a few examples which can be found in the `examples/` folder. `create_sandbox_apikey` will create and output a new sandbox key which you can use with the other examples.

+The example uses [dotenv](https://github.com/motdotla/dotenv) so make sure to copy the `.env.example` file to `.env` and enter the correct values.

 ## Supported APIs
 For more details look into the endpoints found at `src/Api/*`